codepath/android_guides/Lambda-Expressions.md

           () -> Log.d("debug", "complete"));
 ```

 Lambda expressions rely on type inference to fill in the blanks.
 Notice that the right-hand side of the arrow does not require a return statement if you do not surround the block with `{` and `}`.
-Also notice that a function with zero or multiple arguments need parenthesis.
+Also notice that a function with zero or multiple arguments need parenthesis enclosing them.

 You can look to the left of Android Studio to see how it is inferring which type to use: